aalto-trafficsense/regular-routes-devops/migration/README.md

     * In `setup-files/regularroutes-srvr.json` edit `"server-branch"` value to point to the new branch (e.g. `chef14_upgrade`) for the server.
 1. Without Vagrant
     * Package new cookbooks in your local environment ('$ berks package' in the devops directory)
-    * In Vagrant guest machine `opt/regularroutes-cookbooks/regularroutes-srvr.json` edit `"server-branch"` value to point to the new branch (e.g. `chef14_upgrade`) for the server.
+    * In Vagrant guest machine `/opt/regularroutes-cookbooks/regularroutes-srvr.json` edit `"server-branch"` value to point to the new branch (e.g. `chef14_upgrade`) for the server.
 1. Consider disk space
     * The pre-migration script or the new installation branch do not delete the old database.
     * If low on disk space, consider dropping some big and non-critical tables, e.g. waypoints, roads, roads_waypoints would need to be re-generated periodically anyway.
-    * Also device_data_filtered, global_statistics, leg_ends, leg_waypoints, modes, places, travelled_distances and trips can be re-generated, although in the absence of old mass_transit_data the recognized trips would not be identical.
+    * Also device_data_filtered, global_statistics, leg_ends, leg_waypoints, modes, places, travelled_distances and trips can be re-generated, although in the absence of old mass_transit_data (or even old timetables) the recognized public transport trips may change.
     * If all old trip recognitions are kept, mass_transit_data is not very critical.
     * Remember to `VACUUM FULL;`
 1. Run the pre-migration script
     * NOTE: The pre-migration script prudently takes another dump from the database.
 Since we already have one in place, which is perfectly good for testing, consider commenting out the `pg_dump` line during testing to save time and disk space.
     * In Vagrant guest machine: `$ /vagrant/migration/pre-migration.sh`
 1. Stop the old postgres
+    * The old postgresql service re-starts during installation.
+If it is still configured to the same port (5432) as the new one, there will be a port conflict and the installation will not finish.
     * Check correct version and cluster with `$ pg_lsclusters`
-    * Stop the correct version, e.g. `$ pg_ctlcluster 9.4 main stop`
+    * Either remove the old one completely, e.g. `$ sudo pg_dropcluster 9.4 main --stop`
+    * Or change the port number in `/etc/postgresql/<version>/main/postgresql.conf` to something else so that it doesn't conflict with the new postgresql.
 1. With Vagrant
     * Provision the new version from host machine: `$ vagrant provision`
 1. Without Vagrant